rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### What does Cloud Images expose?

-Cloud Images exposes the Rackspace open cloud deployment of the OpenStack Images v2 API powered by OpenStack Glance.
+Cloud Images exposes the Rackspace open cloud deployment of the OpenStack Images v2 API that is powered by OpenStack Glance.

 #### Why are the Glance operations being exposed?